BIGJRA/BIGJRA.github.io/rejuv.md

 Security Drone Registeel (Crystal Cavern Field)

 -   Registeel, Level 60. @ Lum Berry.
 2 Shields.
     -   Thunder Wave
     -   Rest
     -   Curse
     -   Iron Head

 Grab the *Moon Dial* and activate Panel 5 here, then head down the ladder on the left.
-Grab hidden *Rock Gem, Super Repel, Ether,*
+Grab hidden *Rock Gem, Super Repel, and Ether.*

 Talk to the ex-Xen Grunt in the open area.
 Head down the ladder here and activate Panel 6 on the right.